RPS Composition Prizes

 Commissions are subject to change.
 Other commissions may also be available.

 Please note the new entrance requirements:

-Composers currently studying for a first degree or master's degree at a UK university/conservatoire OR those who have successfully completed a first degree or master’s degree at a UK university/conservatoire since 31 March 2009 are eligible to apply.
+2) You have completed a first degree or master's degree (not a PhD) at a UK university/conservatoire since 30 March 2009

-You are asked to submit a portfolio of three compositions plus a CD/MP3 recording of at least one of the works, together with proof that you fulfil the above criteria regarding your undergaduate/master's degree at a UK university or conservatoire.
+You are asked to submit a portfolio of three compositions plus a MP3 recording of at least one of the works, together with proof that you fulfill the above criteria regarding your undergraduate/master's degree at a UK university or conservatoire.